songeunwoo/ngrinder-siteminder-sso/README.md

 ngrinder.sso.cookiename=the_cookiename_name_of_ngrinder
 '''

-** This completly depends on the your siteminder configuration, please ask to your siteminder administrator.
+This completly depends on the your siteminder configuration, please ask to your siteminder administrator.

-## How to
+## How to configure apache.
+* Please ask your siteminder administrator.